ncocana/medimanage/README.md

     This will create the needed containers (one for the MySQL database, and another for the application automatically building before a Docker image using the existing Dockerfile) and a network for the containers to connect with each other.

     Upon executing the application for the first time, it will also populate it with some mock data.
-If this is something you don't want, you can go to the `App.java` file and comment the `run(String... args)` function along with the repository attributes in the code.
+If this is something you don't want, you can go to the `App.java` file and comment the `run(String... args)` function along with the service attributes in the code.
 This will create instead an empty database, so you will have to create the desired data yourself (if an error happens when creating an empty database, you will need to go to the `src/main/resources/application.properties` file and change `spring.jpa.hibernate.ddl-auto` to `create` and then to `update` again after the first execution).

     You will know the containers are fully and already created when you see a log saying `Started App` along with some logs of inserted data if you haven't the `run(String... args)` function from the `App.java` file: